Advertising

 Brazilian waifu in light novel surprises fans on social media

-The author of the upcoming romantic comedy light novel Kasshoku Musume no Latina-san ni Ore no Karada ga Nerawarete iru (The Dark Brown Latina-san is Aiming for My Body) surprised his followers by revealing details about the protagonist, Latina, on Twitter.
-According to the author, Latina comes from the Amazon region, and her second language is Portuguese, which confirms that she originates from Brazil.
-This revelation generated a wave of reactions on social media, as many fans speculated that Latina could be from a Hispanic country, such as Peru or Colombia.
+The author of the upcoming light novel romantic comedy Kasshoku Musume no Latina-san ni Ore no Karada ga Nerawarete iru (The Dark Brown Latina-san is Aiming for My Body) surprised his followers by revealing details about the protagonist, Latina, on Twitter.
+According to the author, Latina comes from the Amazon region, and her second language is Portuguese, confirming that she is originally from Brazil.
+This revelation generated a wave of reactions on social media, as many fans speculated that Latina might be from a Hispanic country, such as Peru or Colombia.

 ©著者:岸馬 きらく/画:おりょう/SHUEISHA